Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 # Final Project Journal

 ## SHORTCUTS
 [Day 1](journal.md#day-1), [Day 2](journal.md#day-2), [Day 3](journal.md#day-3), [Day 4](journal.md#day-4), [Day 5](journal.md#day-5), [Day 6](journal.md#day-6), [Day 7](journal.md#day-7), [Day 8](journal.md#day-8), [Day 9](journal.md#day-9), [Day 10](journal.md#day-10)

 ## JOURNAL ENTRIES

+## 13 April 2021
 ##### day-1

-## 13 April 2021

-### Preliminary concept for my final project
+### Developing preliminary concept

 I love cafe.
-I do love drinking coffee and eating delicious cakes from the cafe but apart from that, I also going to cafe for its vibe, the atmosphere, the people, the smell, the aesthetics and the experience I get all-together.
+I love drinking coffee and eating delicious cakes but apart from that, I also going to cafe for its vibe, the atmosphere, the people, the smell, the aesthetics and the experience I get all-together.
 One of my bucket list is to own a coffee shop.
 So for my final project, using Arduino and Processing, I want to produce a fun and relaxing cafe game and make my dream come true albiet virtually.

 ![alt-text](Images/cafe.jpg)